kubernetes/website/content/en/docs/concepts/workloads/controllers/ttlafterfinished.md

 {{< feature-state for_k8s_version="v1.12" state="alpha" >}}

-The TTL controller provides a TTL mechanism to limit the lifetime of resource objects that have finished execution.
+The TTL controller provides a TTL (time to live) mechanism to limit the lifetime of resource objects that have finished execution.
 TTL controller only handles [Jobs](/docs/concepts/workloads/controllers/jobs-run-to-completion/) for now, and may be expanded to handle other resources that will finish execution,